NoLtour/Uni-notes/Mathematics for Engineering and the Environment/Year 2/5 wave equation/solving eigenvalue ODEs.md

 ### Intro

-Now your asking "what the fuck are those they sound painful" and the answer is they are not that bad!
+Now your asking "[[my response to pretty much everything in maths this year|what the fuck are those they sound painful]]" and the answer is they are not that bad!
 A eigenvalue ODE is just where you only have 2 terms in the ODE eg:

 $$ \frac{d^{2}y}{dx^{2}} + \lambda y = 0 $$